pblack/docs/content/managing-content/managing-content.md

 * Unpublish content (set them as drafts)
 * Search your content

 **Note:** depending on your site configuration, some published pages may not appear in your built site if the date field is set in the future.
-For more information, see [Jekyll’s][2] or [Hugo’s]() docs on future publishing.
+For more information, see [Jekyll’s](https://jekyllrb.com/docs/drafts/) or [Hugo’s](https://gohugo.io/overview/quickstart#step-3-add-content) docs on drafts.

 ## Searching content
 Forestry allows you to search for specific pieces of content by name.
 When searching, you will only receive results for the content type you are currently viewing.